 Stressful life and unhealthy lifestyle have increased the chance of suffering from critical illnesses.
-These diseases can be serious health conditions with a negative effect on the overall standard and lifestyle of person.
-All these have the potential to create financial problems and also affect the savings of a person.
+These diseases can be serious health conditions with a negative effect on the overall life of a person.
+All these have the potential to create financial problems by affecting the savings of a person.
 To cope with the financial aspect associated with such ailments, like cancer, you can opt for a critical illness insurance.

 What is Critical Illness Insurance?

 It is a type of health insurance under the category of fixed benefit plans.
 It offers a fixed amount to the insured in case of the diagnosis of a critical illness mentioned in the policy like cancer, stroke, heart attack, paralysis.
 The plan provides financial help for the treatment of these diseases.
 Thus, the insurance helps manage health care expenses without making a hole in the pocket or affecting other financial responsibilities.

 Here are details of who can purchase this health plan.

 - Adults above 18 years (medical examination for those above 45 years)

 - In case of children, for some providers, it is 3 months old